Then we got AWS.

 Second, I source hardware.
 I needed hardware old enough, but competent enough to run 10.3 Server, so I checked my favorite site, shopgoodwill.com.
 I found and bought a 466 MHz PowerMac G4 Digital Audio box for about $30.
 I drove into New York/Queens to pick it up myself as shipping was going to be crazy.
 Although I did this on the Friday of Labor Day weekend and trying to get out of the city afterward was also crazy.
 It took me over three hours to travel 30 miles.

-I installed the 10.3 Server and got everything up and running, though not without some trials.
+I installed the 10.3 Server and got everything up and running, though not without some trials, due to a bum optical drive.

 I also found the whole suite to be very well organized.
 Even if primitive, this is some of the best of Apple of that time.
 If any of the engineers and designers and PMs who worked on this app ever see this, hats off to you all!